This is Viberg’s iconic Service Boot decked out in C.F. Stead’s Parisian Brown Janus Calf Suede and built to the classic 2030 last.

 ORIGIN: Made in Canada

 This iteration of Viberg’s Service Boot calls on C.F.
 Stead's Janus tannage to create a hardy suede boot.
 The Janus calf suede is a full-grain aniline reverse leather of impeccable quality.
 It has a silky, lustrous finish but is tough enough to brave any adverse weather.
 True to its military origins, Viberg’s Service Boot uses a stitchdown construction.
 This unique and time-consuming method of joining upper with sole ensures that any water or mud will be wicked away from the boot to ensure warm, dry feet whatever the weather.
 Pair this with C.F.
-Stead’s though leather and you have a boot built to take a real beating.
+Stead’s tough leather and you have a boot built to take a real beating.

 Viberg boots are the end result of numerous hand-finished processes - from the tanning of the rare leathers to the free-hand trimming of the soles.
 They undergo strict quality inspections at Viberg's Victoria workshop and upon arrival here at Rivet & Hide.
 Any slight variations in colour and texture should therefore be considered a part of the Service Boot’s unique character.